MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C++/README.md

 C++ is one of the world's most popular programming languages.
 C++ can be found in today's operating systems, Graphical User Interfaces, and embedded systems.

-C++ introduces Object-Oriented Programming, not present in C. Like other things, C++ supports the four primary features of OOP: encapsulation, polymorphism, abstraction, and inheritance.
-C++ got the OOP features from Simula67 Programming language
-As C++ is close to C, C# and Java, it makes it easy for programmers to switch to C++ or vice versa.
-Difference between C and C++
-C++ was developed as an extension of C, and both languages have almost the same syntax.
-The main difference between C and C++ is that C++ support classes and objects, while C does not. c++ is a programming language
 It Will be Easy To Understand for beginners.

 #3Is C++ easy for beginners?